 - 1. All motor vehicles parked on school grounds must be registered with the school.
 Students parking in the student lot must purchase and display a current parking permit.
 For the 2019-2020 school year, the parking fee is \$30.00. - 2.
-Students may not park in areas designated for staff, visitors, handicapped parking, fire lanes, and bus lanes. - 3.
+Do not park in areas designated for staff, visitors, handicapped parking, fire lanes, and bus lanes. - 3.
 The speed limit on campus is 5 miles per hour.
 Students shall not engage in any sort of reckless driving on school grounds. - 4.
-Juniors and seniors in good standing may go off-campus for lunch with a signed parent approval form and a history of punctual returns.
+Juniors and seniors in good standing may go off-campus for lunch with a signed parent approval form.
 Students who are repeatedly late to their afternoon classes will lose this privilege. - 5.
 Students shall play music at a reasonable level. - 6.
 All student drivers must be licensed and covered by automobile insurance.
 The Highline School District and Raisbeck Aviation High School are not responsible for damage to private vehicles or loss of personal contents.
 Students park at their own risk. - 7.
-Students applying for and receiving parking permits must understand their responsibility in upholding these policies. - 8.
 Students are responsible for notifying the school if they change cars during the school year and for having the vehicle properly registered.